jhoanTrujillo/pp2_cluck_clicker/README.md

 Froggy Clicker is a game inspired by the popular clicker or incremental games genre.
 The goal is simple: click on image on the screen to gain points, unlock upgrades, and accumulate as points to help the little frog reach its first million.

+My personal goal for this project is to create a clicker game framework that anybody can easily copy and utilize.
+At the moment, the code is also

 ## Table Of Content

 1. UX/UI